AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 Using the vi editor, we will paste the following lines of code to make Nginx act like a Load balancer, and exit vi editor with the command `wq!`

-Note : the public ip of the load balancer will be replaced in the place holder. and also the public IP and pot of the web servers.
+Note : the public IP of the load balancer will be replaced in the place holder. and also the public IP and pot of the web servers.

 ``` html